uikit/uikit-site/docs/pages/comment.md

 ## Usage

-The Comment component consists of a comment header, including an avatar, a title and meta data, and a comment body.
+The Comment component consists of the comment itself, a comment header, including an avatar, a title and meta data, and a comment body.

 | Class | Description |
 | --- | --- |